 Her understanding of the body/mind and how the life-force is expressed and its patterns of movement in the body/mind, has grown deeper and wider from years of study and practice of Chinese Medicine.

-Samantha has been teaching yoga since 2002.
-She believes that the real purpose of yoga is to bring harmony to our relationship with ourselves and those around us, and that awareness is the key to all healing.
+Samantha believes that the real purpose of yoga is to bring harmony to our relationship with ourselves and those around us, and to cultivate awareness which is the key to all healing.

 Samantha teaches private yoga sessions in San Francisco, and private group classes.
+She has been teaching yoga since 2002.

 Together with her husband Robert Thomas, Samantha has been co-leading Zen and Yoga Retreats nationally and internationally since 2007.

 In 2012 and 2013 Robert and Samantha led retreats in Katmandu, Nepal and Santa Fe, New Mexico, as well at at the three practice centers of the San Francisco Zen Center: Tassajara in the mountains near Big Sur, CA, Green Gulch Farm in Sausalito, CA, and the Zen Center in San Francisco.